LorenzoGiannuzzo/PyARC/README.md

 After obtaining the pre-trained model, an example of the software application is made using monthly data extracted from some randomly selected users from the data described in [1].
 The pre-trained model is used via reconstruct_profiles() to reconstruct the aggregate load profiles by running the main and choosing from command line option 1 (Reconstruct Residential Aggregate Electrical Load Profiles using the pre-trained model), and by using the input data correctly named and placed in the Input Data folder, following data requirements described previously.

-Welcome to PyARC!
-What would you like to do?

-1. Reconstruct Residential Aggregate Electrical Load Profiles using the pre-trained model

-2. Train a new model

-3. Reconstruct Residential Aggregate Electrical Load Profiles using the user-trained model
+OPTION 1#

-As previously stated, the aggregate load profiles on a monthly basis (Figure 3) are obtained by combining the classification model and the user-specific rescaling coefficient calculated through Equation 1.
+As previously stated , the aggregate load profiles on a monthly basis (Figure 3) are obtained by combining the classification model and the user-specific rescaling coefficient.

 ![Fig_3.png](READme%20Figures%2FFig_3.png)
 **Figure 3.** Aggregated electrical load profiles for each month.

 For this specific example, data corresponding to March are missing for the reasons given in [3] and [2], namely the maintenance of smart meters.
 In addition, another example is given where the third function of those available from the software is used, which is the use of a drag model on the data entered by the user of the software in the appropriate directory, as explained earlier.

-Welcome to PyARC!
-What would you like to do?

-1. Reconstruct Residential Aggregate Electrical Load Profiles using the pre-trained model

-2. Train a new model

-3. Reconstruct Residential Aggregate Electrical Load Profiles using the user-trained mode
+OPTION #3

 If option number 3 is selected, the software performs the same steps as in option 1, but using a different model trained via option 2.
 In the current repository, there is a model obtained (via option 2) from input training data similar to that in [1].
 The results obtained are similar to those of the previous example, but differ in that they are obtained through a different model.
 Additionally, to provide a different example, the input data in the "Input Data" folder was slightly modified, as  Figure 4 shows.

 ![Fig_4.png](READme%20Figures%2FFig_4.png)